ckyy5770/PubSubCoordZmq/README.md

 Subscriber will have similar logic as the publisher.

 When the broker stops, it should delete all topics and data under /topics, and all data in /topics.

+## data format

+data storing at "/topics" should follow following format:

+1. "null" --> this node should be initialized with a string "null", which indicates no valid information yet

+2. "IP_ADDRESS:PORT_NUMBER\nIP_ADDRESS:PORT_NUMBER" this information should always added by the broker's message channel.
+When channel established, the channel thread should go to zookeeper server update its address under proper node.
+The first line should be the channel's receiver address, and the second line should be the channel's sender address.

+data storing at "/topics/sometopic" must be "null"

+data storing at "/topics/sometopic/pub" or "/topics/sometopic/sub" must be:

+"IP_ADDRESS:PORT_NUMBER" which indicates where publisher/subscriber should connect to.